SkiFire13/master-thesis/chapters/algorithm.typ

   TODO: Prove that the simplified graph is compatible with the original induced total parity game.
 ]

+=== Expansion scheme with exponential increase

 - TODO: Exponential increase in expanded nodes

+=== Precomputing play profiles of expanded nodes

-- TODO: Compute play profiles of expanded nodes
+- TODO: Compute play profiles of expanded nodes while expanding, avoiding the need of a valuation for each expansion.

 - TODO: (In conclusions) Only consider unknown/improving vertices

 // - observations: